-Mothers’ Day is the one day of the year devoted entirely to making Mom’s life wonderful – beginning, traditionally, with breakfast in bed if at all possible.
-This weekend many a batch of pancakes, waffles and French toast will be mixed up and carried upstairs on a tray.
 If you’re looking for something a little different — or just can’t decide between French toast and waffles — try cooking French toast on your waffle iron!
-You get the best of both worlds – French toast is easy to mix and dip (also: easier for little hands to participate in), and cooking each piece in the waffle iron creates crispy golden divets that are perfect for coddling butter and syrup.
-Serve with fresh berries and OJ spiked with Prosecco and you’ve created the perfect Mothers’ Day before she even gets out of bed in the morning.
+You get the best of both worlds.
+French toast is easy to mix and dip (plus easier for little hands to participate in), and cooking each piece in the waffle iron creates crispy golden divots that are perfect for coddling butter and syrup.
+Serve with fresh berries and OJ and you’ve created the perfect breakfast.

-Top with butter, jam, syrup, berries – whatever you top them with, serve warm, in bed.
+Top with butter, jam, syrup, berries, or whatever you prefer and serve warm.